time / programming / media / notes / journaling / technology

 I think exposing myself to that much media, animation, and film also just let me find things that really spoke to me, and changed my life for the better.
 The same themes or messages are probably present in books or film as well, but anime was the medium I attached myself to at the time.
 I’m glad I was able to find media that meant a lot to me, because generally positive and humanistic messages often acted as shields against my own apathy, and just inspired me to be better in my own relationships with others.

-I never really did give Quantified Self a full chance (using biometrics/technology to optimize your life), I think its just a bit too much for me.
-It felt as if most of the data that would be useful to make important decisions was too qualitative, and on some level it felt I was deluding myself into self-selecting data that would confirm whatever gut feeling I initially had.
+I never really did give the biometrics of ‘Quantified Self’ a full chance, it felt a bit too Sci-Fi for me, in a way I wasn’t really comfortable with.
+It also felt as if most of the data that would be useful to make important decisions was too qualitative, and on some level it felt I was deluding myself into self-selecting data that would confirm whatever gut feeling I initially had.

-I would still highly recommend journaling with a physical notebook.
+I would highly recommend journaling with a physical notebook.
 It sounds cliche, but forcing myself to not be on technology all the time - especially when I was just trying to think my own thoughts - feels like it gave me way more clarity about what I actually felt.
 I’ve had three ways of capturing journal entries that I still use all the time, depending on what feels like the least amount of friction/most useful:

 - recording myself with my phone, often rambling for 20 minutes to just get everything out of my head (with a few post-processing scripts using a whisper script to get subtitles so they’re a bit more searchable)